-Stockholders of record at 5:00 P.M., Eastern Standard Time, on March 1, 1994 are entitled to vote at the Annual Meeting.
-At that time First Empire had outstanding 6,862,810 shares of Common Stock, \$5 par value ("Common Stock").
+Stockholders of record at 5:00 p.m., Eastern Standard Time, on March 4, 1996 are entitled to vote at the Annual Meeting.
+At that time First Empire had outstanding 6,350,518 shares of Common Stock, \$5 par value ("Common Stock").
 Each share of Common Stock is entitled to one vote.
 Shares may not be voted at the meeting unless the owner is present or represented by proxy.
 Proxies will be voted in accordance with the stockholder's direction, if any.
 A stockholder giving a proxy may revoke it at any time before it is exercised by giving written notice of such revocation or by delivering a later dated proxy or by the vote of the stockholder in person at the Annual Meeting.
 Unless otherwise directed, proxies will be voted in favor of the election as directors of the persons named under the caption "NOMINEES FOR DIRECTOR."

 The vote of a plurality of the shares of the Company's Common Stock present or represented at the meeting is required for the election of directors, assuming a quorum is present or represented at the meeting.
 The presence in person or by proxy of the holders of a majority in voting power of the Common Stock will constitute a quorum for the transaction of business at the meeting.
-Under New York law and the Company's Restated Certificate of Incorporation and Bylaws, broker non-votes will be counted as being present or represented at the meeting but will not have an effect on the outcome of the vote for the election of directors.
+Broker non-votes will be counted as being present or represented at the meeting for purposes of establishing a quorum, but will not have an effect on the outcome of the vote for the election of directors.